marcodiri/voted_perceptron/README.md

         default to 1
     -exp, --expansion_degree: the degree of the kernel expansion default to 1

+A training file named after the used parameters will be saved in the folder specified in `config.py` (default to `./save`).

 Example to train on 50% of the dataset for 0.1 epochs with an expansion degree of 2, with 10 running processes: